 What is System K

+System K was designed and built to trade and manage spot FX trading across multiple exchanges with extremely low touch execution.

-System K is a high performance framework for building trading strategies or trading systems.
-It allows you to perform the basic functionality required to get a trading system running or build a fully automated strategy.
-Users can easily add GUIs, analysis tools, charts and graphs, monitoring tools as needed, in any language on any system.
+System K is a high performance framework for building trading strategies or trading systems (does one build a trading strategy?
+Is this the correct verb?).
+The system allows one to perform the basic functionals required to get a trading system up and running, or build a fully automated trading strategy.
+Users can easily add GUIs, analysis tools, charts and graphs, and monitoring tools, as needed, in any language on any system (you use this word in two different context in the same paragraph.
+You might be more specific as to what you mean when you use it this time).

-Out of the box System K can:
+(I think unnecessary) The System K platform can:

 Connect to a FIX or ITCH market and receive market data

-Collect market data into a an order book (either our implementation or yours)
+Collect market data into an order book (either our implementation or yours)

-Aggregate multiple market BBO data into a single book
+Aggregate multiple market BBO data into a single order? book

 Distribute market data from any single market or from the aggregated book over a local network using TCP/UDP or PGM

-Add, modify, cancel orders on FIX markets
+Add, modify, or cancel orders on FIX markets

-Serialize orders to database
+Serialize orders to a/the database

-Use multiple languages to develop strategies, data analysis tools, store tick data, or smart route orders.
+Use multiple languages to develop strategies, data analysis tools, store tick data, or smart-route orders.

-We deliver the core of the system and you can extend it in any language you like.
-System K provides the plumbing infrastructure so you can focus on your strategy.
+System K delivers the core functionality and the user can extend it in any language.
+System K provides the plumbing infrastructure so the user can focus on their trading strategy.

 System K has passed compliance tests for several trading venues including Baxter, FXCM Pro, ADS Securities, and FastMatch.
 Additional venues can be conformance tested as needed.